aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 that will be applied.

-NOTE: you can specify the target AWS region, CloudWatch log group and log stream names by adjusting the following parameters in the [Fluentbit-config-crio.yaml](https://github.com/aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-on-amazon-eks-with-cncf-falco-amazon-securityhub/blob/main/fluent-bit/kubernetes/fluent-bit-config-crio.yaml)
+NOTE: you can specify the target AWS region, CloudWatch log group and log stream names by adjusting the following parameters in the file:
+[Fluentbit-config-crio.yaml](https://github.com/aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-on-amazon-eks-with-cncf-falco-amazon-securityhub/blob/main/fluent-bit/kubernetes/fluent-bit-config-crio.yaml)
 ```yaml
 …